Stephen Booth Books In Order – Complete List

-Stephen Booth is well known for his Ben Cooper & Diane Fry series, which currently includes 18 books, with the latest one titled Fall Down Dead.
-His books in order will be listed below chronologically.
+Stephen Booth is a bestselling author well known for his Ben Cooper & Diane Fry series, which currently includes 18 books and a short story, with the latest one titled Fall Down Dead.
+His books in order will be listed below chronologically and in publication order (they are the same).

 1. Black Dog, 2000